 The semiconductor industry is highly competitive and characterized by rapidly changing design and process technologies, evolving standards, short product life cycles and decreasing prices.
 While the market for silicon infrastructure is in its infancy, it is rapidly evolving and we expect competition to develop and continue to increase.
 We believe a comprehensive solution to effectively close the design-to-silicon yield gap requires integration of design and manufacturing processes.
-We face the most direct competition from our customers' and potential customers' in-house teams who face the challenge of integrating these elements across internal organizational boundaries.
-Currently, we are the only provider of comprehensive out-sourced solutions for systematic IC yield and performance enhancement.
-Other potential sources of competition include: yield-management software vendors who could expand their offerings to include or increase design and process capabilities; electronic design automation vendors, who could expand their offerings to include process and manufacturing; and semiconductor process equipment vendors, who could expand their offerings to include design and other elements of process and manufacturing beyond their own equipment.
+Currently, we are the only provider of comprehensive commercial solutions for systematic IC yield and performance enhancement.
+We face indirect competition from the internal groups at IC companies that work on process integration, including groups at current customers such as Toshiba or Conexant, and at prospective customers.
+Some vendors to IC companies may also compete with us indirectly.
+For example, Cadence, a prominent electronic design automation vendor, has offerings that help enhance IC layout in ways that could result in improved yield.
+Providers of yield management software aimed at maintaining and improving yield in mass production, such as KLA-Tencor, help us maintain yield gains achieved in integration and ramp, and could be perceived as indirect competition.
+In addition to such indirect competition, other potential sources of competition include: yield-management software vendors who could expand their offerings to include or increase design and process capabilities; electronic design automation vendors, who could expand their offerings to include process and manufacturing; and semiconductor process equipment vendors, who could expand their offerings to include design and other elements of process and manufacturing beyond their own equipment.